aldonline/x-naming-convention/README.md

 ## Rule 3: /src/x/{topic}/code.js

-* Within these folders, you add the actual code
+* Within these folders you add the actual code
 * Keep the files small.
-Ideally each file contains only one function/class
+Ideally each file contains only one function/class/concept
 * Be as granular as possible

 ```